-What are the Key Elements of Contract Management
+Key Elements of Contractor Management Software

 The key elements of managing independent contractors are selection, training, and oversight.
 The right external workers must be selected.
 They must be taught the way you’d like things to be done.
 You need to keep tabs on their efforts with quantitative data to be sure the work is going well.
 You’ll want to maintain the same performance standards and efficiency benchmarks you hit internally.
 For the best results, third-party companies should be provided with honest feedback.

 The more parties that are added to a situation, the more complex managing workers becomes.
 You must put in place a clear hierarchy, including safety professionals, to avoid costly mistakes.
 You’ll need to lay out responsibilities and expectations to ensure your goals are achieved.
 Occupational safety concerns and regulations must be respected so your standing in the industry is not tarnished.
 You’ll also want to invest time in getting to know them and what they expect so that they will feel valued.
-If you make contractors feel their worth, they are more likely to perform as you would like them to, taking greater ownership of the responsibility placed on them.
+If you make contractors feel their own worth, they are more likely to perform as you would like them to, taking greater ownership of the responsibility placed on them.

 Thousands of contractors are already using Resource Assist.
 You can connect with these existing users through your Dashboard, establishing resource sharing links with them in just a few clicks.
 If your go-to companies aren’t already in Resource Assist, they can add themselves in minutes.
 Then, they can fill your resource requests in seconds.
 Once in your system, all the tracking and reporting is automatic.

-How to Manage Contractors Effectively
+How to Manage Contractors More Effectively